alexsandro-xpt/ErysDownloader/README.md

 ErysDownloader
 ==============

-After a lot of years, since of .net 2.0, I'm using WebClient .net class, it's is COM+ like library and it's sometime sounds bad.
+After a lot of years, since of .net 2.0, I'm using WebClient .net class, it's is stack HTTP library but sometime I need more server HTTP control flow and it's sometime sounds bad.

 In 2012 I decide plan and project a new HTTP library to my projects and I call it as ErysDownloader, Erys is my old female friend called Eryane, she was a frenetic's movie downloader.

 ErysDownloader, is a **pure C# lightweight HTTP text/html download library**.
-No ActiveX, No COM object, No dependece.
+No dependece.

 Usage:
 -------------